 I get so confused when my coaching clients tell me they’re nervous to take themselves to brunch, go read a book in the park, or book a facial alone.
 My alone time is my favorite time.
 It’s become a nonnegotiable for me, and it’s truly how I romanticize my life.

 Spend time alone, do the things you love, and learn how to have fun by yourself.
 That’s a romantic life.

 You don’t have to go out and buy a whole new skincare routine, a complete wardrobe, or a $9 coffee (though you totally can).
 You can live a romantic life today with what you already have.

 More than anything, romanticizing your life means appreciating the present instead of only dreaming about the future.
 Use the clothes you already have to dress in a way that feels good.
 Try some DIY skincare or give yourself a massage.
 Make a damn good cup of coffee at home, and enjoy it on your porch.
 Every day, journal about what you’re thankful for and make time to feel deeply grateful for the life you live.

 Want to romanticize your life?
 It starts today.

-It's time to create that dreamy, Instagram-worthy daily routine you've been dreaming of.
-Try my 28-day Romanticize Your Life challenge to start living for the smaller reasons and fall back in love with life!
+It’s time to learn how to live with more intention and celebrate life so you can be more present and romanticize your life for more joy and peace, every day.
+Join my 28-day Romanticize Your Life challenge to start living for the smaller reasons and fall back in love with life!